Stellar triples with chemically homogeneously evolving inner binaries

 \subsection{Main evolutionary outcomes}

 In Table \ref{tab:secondnumbers}, we show the most common evolutionary outcomes for CHE triples.
-We distinguish 5 different evolutionary channels.: \begin{itemize} \item \textbf{No post-MS mass transfer phase:} During the MS, it may be in a contact, but the system does not experience any other form of mass transfer events.
-The inner binary eventually forms a BH-BH binary in all these triples. \item \textbf{Stellar merger of the inner binary due to ZLK:} Stellar merger occurs in the inner binary due to ZLK oscillations. \item \textbf{Tertiary mass transfer (TMT):} The tertiary star fills its Roche lobe.

-\item \textbf{Unbound systems:} This evolutionary outcome takes place, if any of the stars becomes unbound from the system.
+We distinguish 5 different evolutionary channels: \begin{itemize} \item \textbf{No post-MS mass transfer phase:} During the MS, it may be in a contact, but the system does not experience any other form of mass transfer events.
+The inner binary eventually forms a BH-BH binary in all such systems. \item \textbf{Stellar merger of the inner binary due to ZLK:} Stellar merger occurs in the inner binary due to ZLK oscillations. \item \textbf{Tertiary mass transfer (TMT):} The tertiary star fills its Roche lobe. \item \textbf{Unbound systems:} This evolutionary outcome takes place, if any of the stars becomes unbound from the system.
 This occurs when a stellar remnant is formed in the system, with three major subtypes: (i) natal kick imparted onto the remnant object during the SN explosion, (ii) instantaneous mass loss during pulsational PISN, or (iii) complete disruption of the star due to PISN. \item \textbf{Dynamical instability:} These systems eventually become dynamically unstable, where the secular approximation is no longer valid. \end{itemize} We discuss these channels in detail in sections \ref{subsec:tmdt} - \ref{subsec:systems_without_postMS_mt}.